benkehoe/sfn-callback-urls/README.md

 POST actions allow arbitrary output to be passed into an unauthenticated endpoint, and are therefore disabled by default.
 Users are required to provide a JSON schema to validate the body, but this can be the empty schema.

+## SnapStart

+It can take a couple of seconds to load the AWS Encryption SDK for function cold starts.
+You can reduce this time by enabling [SnapStart](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html), by setting the stack parameter `EnableSnapStart` to `true`.